APC™ - Frequently Asked Questions

 Which abradable coating is right for my application?

 APC is offered in several different formulations.
-The engine information that you provide on the top of the ORDER FORM will help the coating lab determine the correct formulation to use.
+The engine and usage information that you provide on the Order Form will help to determine the appropriate formulation to use.

 How do you know how much coating to put on my pistons?

 Every Order Form includes a Thickness Calculation Worksheet.
-When ordering, you can either specify a Target Coating Thickness based on your worksheet calculation or just indicate a specific thickness to be added to the diameter.
-That and the engine information that you provide on your ORDER FORM will help the coating lab determine the correct amount.
+You can either specify a Target Coating Thickness based on your worksheet calculation or just indicate a specific thickness to be added to the piston diameter.

 Can you coat the ring land area?